 All non-dedicated appropriations not spent or encumbered at the end of the fiscal year lapse into the fund cash balance applicable to the specific fund.
 Cash is carried over to a prior-year budget to cover dedicated or encumbered expenses.
 In cases of grants with unspent monies which because of the difference in the fiscal years of the county (June 30 end) and the Federal Government (September 30 end), may be spent, current carryover budgets may be created.
-In project budgets and bond proceed funds of a nature where proceeds may cover expense over several years, lapsed appropriations will be re-budgeted in subsequent fiscal years.
+In project budgets and bond proceed funds of a nature where proceeds may cover expense over several years, lapsed appropriations will be re-budgeted from cash in subsequent fiscal years.
 The re-budgeting of long-term projects prevents determination of the total appropriations by simply adding up annual budgets through the years of the projects.
+The necessity to include capital project budgets within the framework of an annual budget rather than in a separate multiyear capital budget is a shortcoming in the budget requirements prescribed by the State to the counties and municipalities.
 Historical analysis aided by multi-year worksheets must be maintained to determine total project budgets.